 The Chase Sapphire Preferred earns 2x points on every dollar spent on travel and restaurant purchases and 1 point on all other purchases.
 When Chase Ultimate Rewards points are redeemed for travel rewards they are worth 1.25 cents each instead of the standard 1 cent redemption rate.

 Chase Sapphire Reserve

-If you are looking for a premium travel card with additional travel benefits, the Chase Sapphire Reserve is the best option among the three credit cards that charge a $450 annual fee.
-The Sapphire Reserve earns 3 points per $1 spent on travel and restaurants, 1 point on all additional purchases, and points redeemed for travel rewards are worth 1.5 cents apiece or can be transferred to the Chase Ultimate Rewards 1:1 travel partners.
+If you are looking for a premium travel card with additional travel benefits, the Chase Sapphire Reserve is a good option.
+The Sapphire Reserve earns 3x points per $1 spent on restaurants, 3x points on travel immediately after earning your $300 travel credit, 1x point on all additional purchases, and points redeemed for travel rewards are worth 1.5 cents apiece or can be transferred to the Chase Ultimate Rewards 1:1 travel partners.

-Additional perks to help justify the high annual fee are an annual $300 travel credit, complimentary Priority Pass lounge access, Global Entry application fee reimbursement, and primary CDW rental car insurance.
-New applicants have the opportunity to earn 100,000 Chase points after spending $4,000.
+Additional perks to help justify the high annual fee are a $300 Annual Travel Credit as reimbursement for travel purchases charged to your card each account anniversary year, complimentary Priority Pass lounge access, Global Entry application fee reimbursement, and primary CDW rental car insurance.

 Platinum Card from American Express

-Additional benefits include earning 5 points when booking airline tickets directly from the airline or using the Amex Travel portal, a $200 airline travel credit for incidental fees reimbursement, complimentary Gold membership status to Hilton HHonors and Starwood SPG hotel loyalty programs, complimentary Centurion, Delta Sky Club, and Airspace lounge networks, and Global Entry fee reimbursement.
+Additional benefits include a $200 airline travel credit for incidental fees reimbursement, complimentary Gold membership status to select hotel loyalty programs, complimentary Centurion, Delta Sky Club, and Airspace lounge networks.